shahzaib87500-ops/community_app/README.md

 # community_app
-this is my community app
+this is my first community app
+Author - shahzaib